bruhmastir/library/docs/vacc_documents/policies/training_policy.md

 Upon successful completion of the theoretical examination, the controller must submit a support ticket to the Arabian vACC ATC Training Department confirming they have passed the assessment.
 Once the department has verified the result, the military endorsement will be added to the controller's profile.

 Controllers are not permitted to connect on any military positions until the endorsement is visible on their controller roster in Hayya.

-It is important to note that the Tier 2 military endorsement is only valid up to the controller’s current rating.
-Controllers must not operate military positions that exceed the scope of their rating, even if they hold the endorsement.